texadactyl/diyca/README.md

 See the license.txt and gplv3.txt files for the GNU licensing information.

 Subfolders:
-  app_web - Python 2 source code for the web server running in a Flask infrastructure
+* app_web - Python 2 source code for the web server running in a Flask infrastructure (see docs/preparation_notes.txt for references to all of the supporting software as well as how to install, test, etc.)
-            (see docs/preparation_notes.txt for references to all of the supporting software as well as how to install, test, etc.) bin - Bash scripts for setting up diyca and other tools calvin - Self-signed Certificate Authority certs - Calvin's certificate and the web server's certificate docs - project documentation (admittedly, skimpy at the moment) example.users - example SSL programs, "alice" and "bob" log - Holds all of the log files which cutoff at midnight; aged to keep a maximum of 10 files signer - uploaded CSRs (temporarily) and downloaded CRTs (accumulating, for the moment)
+* bin - Bash scripts for setting up diyca and other tools
+* calvin - Self-signed Certificate Authority
+* certs - Calvin's certificate and the web server's certificate
+* docs - project documentation (admittedly, skimpy at the moment)
+* example.users - example SSL programs, "alice" and "bob"
+* log - Holds all of the log files which cutoff at midnight; aged to keep a maximum of 10 files
+* signer - uploaded CSRs (temporarily) and downloaded CRTs (accumulating, for the moment)

+The starting point with this project is the docs/preparation_notes.txt file.

 Feel free to contact richard.elkins@gmail.com for inquiries and issues, especially if you find any bugs.
 I'll respond as soon as I can.